 - In the software menu, go to “Scene Collection”, then “Import”.
-Select the file you just downloaded, and click on open, then Import.
+Click on “…”, select the file you just downloaded, and click on open, then Import.

 - Go to “Scene Collection” again, and select “Study-Live-Streams”

 - Go back to OBS, go to Tools > Scripts.
-The full procedure is shown in the following video, but is also explained in steps 6 and 7!
+The full procedure is shown in the following video.

 - Click on the “+” sign, and go select one of the two “Countdown-lua” scripts we just downloaded.
-Then, select this new entry, and add Timer (minutes): 10 minutes, select the Text Source “countdownBreaks”
+Then, select this new entry, and use these values:

 - Then, we will do the same thing again but select the other “Countdown-lua” file.
-Click on the “+” sign again, select it, but this time add a duration of 50 minutes, and select the text source “countdownSessions”
+Click on the “+” sign again, select it, but this time use the following values:

-- You have now imported the configuration that you offer.
+- You have now imported the configuration successsfully!
 I will explain each item to you in detail!
 I know the camera is not connected yet, it’s a black image, but we will fix the rest in the following sections.

 Scenes on OBS

 The “Scenes” section is a collection of items to show to people watching our video.
-For example, I have two scenes: “Full Webcam – Work” and “Full Webcam – Break“.
-I use the “Work” one when I’m working for a 50 minutes period.
-When the timer is over, I manually change to the “Break” scene.
+For example, I have three scenes: “Getting Ready“, “Work Time“, and “Break Time“.

 Sources section on OBS